As anyone who follows us knows, we’ve been in a constant state of renovation for over SEVEN years now.

 Jezz has used reclaimed timber as a feature all through his shed and outdoor area, so we wanted to continue this theme into the house.

 I chatted to Kendall and her husband Ben about a few of their designs that would work and we went with the “Northcliffe” bathroom vanity.
-Which can be made to order in selection of sizes and configurations.
+Which can be made to order in a selection of sizes and configurations.

 This is amazing for anyone working to a specific space and anyone who has renovated or built would know how hard it is to find EXACTLY what you want.
 Having that flexibility was GOLDEN!